JakeChampion/fetch/README.md

 bear keeping in mind:

-* The Promise returned from `fetch()` **won't reject on HTTP error status** even if the response is a HTTP 404 or 500.
-Instead, it will resolve normally, and it will only reject on network failure, or if anything prevented the request from completing.
+* The Promise returned from `fetch()` **won't reject on HTTP error status** even if the response is an HTTP 404 or 500.
+Instead, it will resolve normally, and it will only reject on network failure or if anything prevented the request from completing.

 * By default, `fetch` **won't send or receive any cookies** from the server,